China producer inflation picks up for first time in nine months, eases deflation worries

 Consumer inflation also quickened, jumping to the highest since October 2018 as pork prices soared due to a growing epidemic of swine fever, official data showed on Thursday.

-The step-up in producer inflation, while slight, will likely add to optimism that the world's second-largest economy is slowly starting to turn the corner, after recent surveys showed factory activity expanded for the first time in months.
+The step-up in producer inflation, while slight, will ease deflation worries and likely add to optimism that the world's second-largest economy is starting to turn the corner.
+Recent surveys showed factory activity expanded for the first time in months in March.

 But analysts urge caution, saying it will take a few more months of better data and further policy support from Beijing to see if a recovery can be sustained.

-China's producer price index (PPI) in March rose 0.4 percent from a year earlier, in line with analysts' forecasts in a Reuters poll and advancing from a 0.1 percent increase in February, the National Bureau of Statistics (NBS) said.
+China's producer price index (PPI) in March rose 0.4 percent from a year earlier, driven largely by rapid rises in oil and gas prices, and advancing from a 0.1 percent increase in February, the National Bureau of Statistics (NBS) said.

-Most of the gain was in mining, with prices in extraction rising 4.2 percent on-year, up from 1.8 percent in February.
+Most of the gain was in mining, with prices rising 4.2 percent on-year, up from 1.8 percent in February.
 Drops in raw material prices also moderated.

+Beijing is fast-tracking more infrastructure projects, which is pushing up prices of construction materials.

+Surging iron ore prices hit a record domestically on Tuesday, fuelled by concerns over tight global supply after disruptions to production and shipments at top miners in Brazil and Australia.
+Prices of steel reinforcing bars used in building hit a 7-1/2 year high this week.

-But improvements may have been due more to changes in commodity prices than stronger demand.
-Prices of consumer durables fell for a second month, pointing to lingering weakness in demand for big-ticket items such as cars and appliances.
+But underlying demand in other parts of the economy still appears subdued.
+Prices of consumer durables fell for a second month, pointing to weakness in demand for big-ticket items such as cars and appliances.

 "Looking ahead, we expect oil prices to fall back in the coming months.
 This will drag down PPI...
 Meanwhile, continued economic weakness is likely to keep a lid on broader price pressures," said Julian Evans-Pritchard, Senior China Economist at Capital Economics.